Editor’s Note: Ashland Daily Independent sports reporter Matthew Sparks contributed to this report.

 Notre Dame recorded 54 kills minus just four errors on 108 attempts for a .463 hitting percentage to go with five aces, 47 assists, 58 digs and five blocks.
 Things started with the senior dynamic libero Kamden Schrand with 22 digs.

-“That’s such a good team,” said Dawn Kinner, Paintsville head coach.
+“That’s such a good team,” Kinner said.
 “Their libero (Schrand) is phenomenal.
 Every offense starts with that first pass and she was lights out.”

 Sophomore defensive specialist Julia Grace had 10 digs and senior defensive specialist Kayla Hostetler added seven digs and two aces.
 That allowed Notre Dame’s two setters to do their thing.
 Sophomore Lauren Ott had 26 assists and freshman Lizzy Larkins contributed 17.